This is an automatic translation generated by artificial intelligence. May contain errors.

 -

 We selected the GNU/Linux distribution to use.
-In our case, we chose Ubuntu due to its simplicity and versatility, making it a suitable distribution for taking your first steps with Linux.
+In our case we chose Ubuntu for its simplicity and versatility, making it a suitable distribution for taking your first steps with Linux.

 -

 We downloaded the ISO file of the chosen distribution.
-In our case, we did it from the Ubuntu download page, selecting version 24.04.1 LTS.
+In our case we did this from the Ubuntu download page, selecting version 24.04.1 LTS.

 -

 We downloaded the application to create the bootable USB.
-In our case, it was balenaEtcher, which we obtained from its official page.
+In our case it was balenaEtcher and we obtained it from its official page.

 -

 We prepared the bootable USB.
-To do this, we connected the USB, opened balenaEtcher, selected the ISO file in the Flash from file option and the corresponding USB in the Select target option (remember that this procedure will erase the USB’s content) and selected Flash!
-This procedure may take a few minutes.
+To do this, we connect the USB, open balenaEtcher, select the ISO file in the Flash from file option and the corresponding USB in the Select target option (remember that this procedure will erase the contents of the USB) and select Flash!
+This process may take a few minutes.

 -

 We accessed the BIOS to modify the boot options.
-To do this, we disconnected the USB, reconnected it, and restarted the computer.
-On the boot screen, we were indicated which button (which may vary depending on the computer, in our case it was F11) to press to enter the Boot Menu.
-This boot menu allows you to start the computer directly from the hard drive, where you have your conventional operating system, or from any other external unit.
-We modified the boot options so that the USB is the first, i.e., the priority, and exited the BIOS.
+To do this, we disconnect the USB, reconnect it and restart the computer.
+On the startup screen you will be told which button (which may vary depending on the computer, in our case it was F11) you need to press to enter the so-called Boot Menu.
+This boot menu is what will allow you to start the computer directly from the hard drive, where you have your conventional operating system, or from any other external drive.
+We modify the boot options so that the USB is the first, that is, the priority, and we exit the BIOS.

 -

-In the menu that appears, we selected Try or Install Ubuntu.
-In the following menu, we configured the language and chose the Install Ubuntu option.
-Subsequently, we were asked to configure the keyboard layout and wireless network (WiFi) connection.
-In the following step, we selected the most suitable options for our context, although it is recommended to mark the options:
+In the menu that will be displayed we select Try or Install Ubuntu.
+In the next menu we configure the language and choose the option Install Ubuntu.
+Later we will be asked to configure the keyboard layout and the connection to a wireless network (WiFi).
+In the next step we select the options most appropriate to our context, although it is recommended to check the options:

 - Normal installation